PARJINDER1715/Diabetes-Risk-Predictor/README.md

 # Diabetes-Risk-Predictor
 A Streamlit web app that predicts the likelihood of diabetes in a patient using key health indicators.
 Built with Python, Scikit-learn, and Streamlit.
-Includes trained model and scaler files.  👨‍💻 Developed by Parjinder Singh
+Includes trained model and scaler files.

 # 🩺 Diabetes Risk Predictor